Balmain, New South Wales: Sport and recreation

 Balmain is home to the Balmain Tigers district rugby league football club that is now represented in the NRL by Wests Tigers rugby league club.
 The club was formed in mid-1999 by a joint venture between the Balmain Tigers and the Western Suburbs Magpies in preparation for the 2000 season.
 In 2005 the Tigers defeated the North Queensland Cowboys in the Grand Final to win the premiership.

-The Balmain Rugby Football Club, founded in 1873, took part in the very first competition structure and in fact winning their first premiership in 1875.
-Players lost fighting in World War I forced the club to merge with the Glebe "Dirty Reds" RUFC in 1919, to form the Glebe-Balmain RFC.
-As a merged club they had enormous success during the Twenties, winning four premierships.
-In 1931, as a depression project, Drummoyne Oval, as it is now known, was constructed on the site of a small oval which Glebe and Balmain had used for junior matches since 1892.
-To ensure longevity of tenure, and because there were just not enough sporting grounds in Sydney—with some reluctance—the Glebe-Balmain Club decided to change its name to the Drummoyne District Rugby Football Club.
-It did so without giving up its long-held traditions, the scarlet jumpers of Glebe and its world-famous tag, "The Dirty Reds" and the black and gold of Balmain, colours still worn proudly by today's players in their socks.
-Drummoyne Rugby Club is still in existence and still upholds it proud history and traditions.
+The Balmain Rugby Football Club, founded in 1873, took part in the very first competition structure, winning its first premiership in 1875.
+The loss of players fighting in World War I led the club to merge with the Glebe "Dirty Reds" RUFC in 1919 to form the Glebe-Balmain RFC.
+As a merged club, they won four premierships during the 1920s.
+In 1931, as a depression-era project, Drummoyne Oval, as it is now known, was constructed on the site of a small oval which Glebe and Balmain had used for junior matches since 1892.
+To ensure continuity of tenure, and because there were not enough sporting grounds in Sydney, the Glebe-Balmain Club changed its name to the Drummoyne District Rugby Football Club.
+It did so without abandoning its traditions, retaining the scarlet jumpers of Glebe and its nickname, "The Dirty Reds", and the black and gold of Balmain, colours still worn by today's players in their socks.
+Drummoyne Rugby Club is still in existence and continues to uphold its history and traditions.

 The suburb is also home to the Balmain Australian Football Club, a founding member in 1903 of the Sydney Football League.

 Balmain is also home to Balmain FC, who are a semi-professional football club, playing in the National Premier Leagues NSW 3.
 In 2015 they qualified for the Australia-wide FFA Cup Round of 32 and were drawn against A-League club Melbourne Victory FC in which they were defeated 6–0 in front of 5,000 fans at Leichhardt Oval.

 Balmain Sailing Club is located in nearby Birchgrove and is home to the annual Balmain Regatta.

 Balmain Rowing Club was formed in July 1882, and still occupies its original White Street location.
 The club adopted black and yellow colours from its formation, which soon became the district colours.
 The great Illawarra sculling champion Bill Beach had a close association with the club and wore their black and gold colours in competition.